 Sauciers are also wider than regular saucepans.
 Because of their design, keeping sauces and other foods from burning is easier.
 It's simpler for chefs to access what's in the pan compared to the design of the traditional saucepan.

 Certain appetizers and soups can go in a saucier, as well.
-Gravy, risotto, and pastry cream are just a couple other worthy dishes for a saucier pan.
+Gravy, risotto, and pastry cream are just a couple of other worthy dishes for a saucier pan.

 4. Dutch Oven

 The Dutch oven shares similarities with the stock pot, but is usually shorter and wider.
 This is a heavier pot with thick sides, often made of cast iron.

 A great Dutch oven can bake and cook just about anything.
 It can also be used for deep-frying because of its sturdy material.

 This tool is great for raised meats, bread, chili, and other hearty meals.
 You can also cook risotto, stock, and certain kinds of pasta such as lasagna.

 One great aspect of this particular pot is that it works for slow cooking.
 Thicker meals are often cooked for longer periods of time to retain flavor.
 The Dutch oven is the perfect way to put a recipe on the stove and still be able to attend to other meals at the same time.

 5. Grill Pan